thedailyplanet/thedailyplanet.github.io/_posts/2014-04-24-enumerating-bt-blocklists.md

 for i in `grep ^0 hosts.txt | awk '{print $2}'`; do host -t a $i |grep 213.120.234.1[40][69] > blocked.txt ; done && awk '{print $1}' blocked.txt | sort -u > blocked-hosts.txt
 ```

 No error checking, but this is quick n dirty proof of concept...
 We run this three times, having adjusted the level of filtering between each run.
+A further addition of a few hundred social networking sites and we have four output files.
+Diffs against them reveal which hosts are added at each increment in blocking level.

 ```
 $ wc -l *